darafferty/rapthor/doc/interfaces.rst

 has get_image and set_image methods to do the final/initial FFT.
 The BufferSet is the interface that WSClean uses for its IDG gridding mode.

-Both interfaces are written in C++, but for the Proxy there are C-binding and Python bindings available.
+Both interfaces are written in C++, but for the Proxy there are C-bindings and Python bindings available.

 .. toctree::